20 Best Biriyani Joints In Mumbai To Satiate Your Cravings

 Light Of Bharat

-You're probably wondering why a small Irani cafe would feature on a biryani list.
+You're probably wondering why a small Iranian cafe would feature on a biryani list.
 We couldn't help but include Dadar's Light of Bharat because of its Kepsa Biryani.
 It's not uncommon to find Kepsa Biryani in Mumbai, but LOB does a good rendition of the dish.
-Kepsa is a combination of rice and kebabs that are layered, and gets its name from Kabsa, a traditional dish in Saudi Arabia.
-As LOB is great with its kebab-making skills, you're offered a great Kepsa Biryani here, along with other great food.
+Kepsa is a combination of rice and kebabs that are layered and gets its name from Kabsa, a traditional dish in Saudi Arabia.
+As LOB is great with its kebab-making skills, you're offered a great Kepsa Biryani here, along with other great options to pick from.

 Price For Two: INR 700 (approx.)